Shishirise/ML-with-Python/CHATBOT/Chatbot.md

 # Key Features:
 ```
 Frontend:
-Built with HTML, CSS and JavaScript
+Built with HTML, CSS and JavaScript(using open AI)
 Responsive layout with input field and styled chat window
 Users can type messages and receive real time AI replies